 - Cross-Site Request Forgery.

-The crux of this article is that website penetration testing is important for everyone, be its small blogs or large corporations.
+The crux of this article is that website penetration testing is important for everyone operating online, be its small blogs or large corporations.
 Moreover, there are plenty of tools available freely to conduct website penetration testing.

-The three steps of website pentesting (Info gathering, discovery & exploitation) will guide and organize the whole process of website penetration testing.
-So get started today and audit the security of your website!
+The three steps of website pentesting (Information gathering, discovery & exploitation) will guide and organize the whole process.
+So get started today and audit the security of your website.

 However, if you feel that you are new to this field or find this task cumbersome, worry not Astra is always there to help you.
 Our community of experienced security experts will pentest your website and report any vulnerabilities in a detailed and easy to understand manner.
 They will also provide you with the fixation steps and even promise to help you or your developer in patching it.